zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/_index.md

 - `cs.gitlabdemo.cloud` - This is the primary GitLab Omnibus instance that all team members have access to for creating groups, projects, and sandbox purposes on a self-managed Omnibus instance.
 Please keep in mind that this is a shared environment across all team members and you should treat the Admin areas as read-only.
 - `ilt.gitlabtraining.cloud` - This is used for instructor-led training classes.
 You should generate credentials for this instance if you are an instructor and need admin access to be able to import sample projects and/or see the groups for all of the students in a class.
 - `spt.gitlabtraining.cloud` - This is used for self-paced training classes that are published in EdCast.
 You should only generate credentials for this instance if you are involved with instructional design or certification grading of self-paced student courses.
 If you are enrolled in a self-paced training class, you should follow the instructions for [redeeming an invitation code](#invitation-code-redemption) to generate temporary credentials that can be used for accessing the instance that has been pre-configured for the training lab guide steps.
-- `workshop.gitlabtraining.cloud` - This is used for enablement and field marketing workshops that are delivered on a routine basis.
-You should generate credentials for this instance if you are involved creating lab sample projects, lab guides, presenting, or supporting a workshop.

 ## Isolated Environments